 \section{Full Per-Class Precision / Recall / F1}

-Tables~\ref{tab:a3_dev} and~\ref{tab:a3_eval} report full per-class Precision/Recall/F1 for Stage-1 and Stage-2.
-On Development, DCG mainly improves Ambivalent and Clear Non-Reply with a small Clear Reply trade-off; on Evaluation, all three class F1 scores improve.
+Per-class P/R/F1 for Stage-1 and Stage-2 (Tables~\ref{tab:a3_dev},~\ref{tab:a3_eval}): DCG improves Ambivalent and Clear Non-Reply on Development with a small Clear Reply trade-off; all three class F1 scores improve on Evaluation.